Skip to main content

 The following limitations exist that may be supported in future versions:

-• Only elements of the following types can be migrated:
+• Only supported BPMN elements can be migrated.

 • The following scenarios cannot be migrated: